If you invest in residential property, how can you be sure that it’s going to work out for you?

 Therefore, if these characteristics have been responsible for driving the value of a property up over the past 30 years, then it’s likely that the same growth rate will occur for the next 30 years (assuming these fundamental factors don’t change).

-It’s about investing in a sure thing because you do not need to take the risk in investing in a property that hasn’t proven it can deliver investment-grade returns.
+It’s about investing in a sure thing because you do not need to take the risk of investing in a property that hasn’t proven it can deliver investment-grade returns.

 There are a number of fundamental characteristics that drive a property’s value, including: